zion-sati/fui-as/README.md

 The result in practice:

-- **Under 100 KB app payload over the wire** — the multi-megabyte engine is content-hashed, CDN-cached, and shared across every EffinDom app a user visits
+- **Under 100 KB over the wire** — the multi-megabyte engine is content-hashed, CDN-cached, and shared across every EffinDom app a user visits
 - **60/120 FPS retained rendering** — no reconciler, no layout thrash, no diffing
 - **Real typography** — HarfBuzz + ICU for full international text shaping, BiDi, RTL, emoji, surgical font subset injection
-- **Accessibility out of the box** — semantic tree projected through the browser bridge; screen readers, password managers, and devtools work without extra wiring
+- **ARIA-first accessibility** — not bolted on, not retrofitted.
+The semantic tree, coordinate syncing, and real-time DOM mirror were architectural requirements from day one.
+Turn on VoiceOver (⌘F5) and press **⌃⌥A** to read all — the native macOS VoiceOver ring highlights canvas-rendered text pixel-synced to GPU coordinates as it reads.
+Tab navigation has its own built-in focus ring.
+State changes announce in real time. **On macOS: open the demo, ⌘F5 to enable VoiceOver, ⌃⌥A to read all.**
 - **SwiftUI-style fluent API** — declarative chaining, no compiler plugins required